python-pillow/Pillow/docs/installation.rst

 Building on OS X
 ^^^^^^^^^^^^^^^^

-XCode is required to compile portions of Pillow.
+Xcode is required to compile portions of Pillow.
 Either install the full package from the app store, or run ``xcode-select --install`` from the command line.
 It may be necessary to run `` sudo xcodebuild -license`` to accept the license prior to using the tools.